 - Add the poblanos and tomatillos.
 Drizzle with olive oil and toss to coat.
 Roast until the poblanos are tender and the tomatillos have softened, 15 minutes.

 - Meanwhile, heat a large pot over medium high heat.
-Add the chicken broth and water and bring to a boil.
-Once boiling, reduce the heat to a simmer.
-Add the chicken breast and let simmer until cooked through, or no longer pink, 15 to 20 minutes.
+Add the chicken broth and bring to a simmer.

 - In the blender, add the green leaf lettuce, cilantro and 2-3 ladles of the broth mixture (about 2 cups).
 Blend to combine then add to the soup pot.